al3xandr3/al3xandr3.github.io/_posts/2009-05-15-clojure-test-is-twitter.md

 layout: post
 title: Clojure test-is results in twitter
 categories:
+  - automation
   - clojure
-- twitter
-intro: " \n\
-  Here's how you can have your your test-is results posted on twitter automatically as they run.\n"
+intro: "Here's how you can have your your test-is results posted on twitter automatically as they run."
 ---

 Here's how you can have your your test-is results posted on twitter